 How does Fitbit measure my cardio fitness score?

-Your cardio fitness score is determined by your resting heart rate, age, gender, weight, and other personal information.
+Your cardio fitness score is determined by your resting heart rate, age, sex, weight, and other personal information.
 For best results, make sure your weight is correct in your Fitbit profile.
-Also, wear your tracker to sleep for a better resting heart rate estimate.
+Also, wear your tracker or watch to sleep for a better resting heart rate estimate.
 Your cardio fitness score will be shown as a range unless you use GPS for runs.

-We can provide a more precise estimate of your score using the relationship between pace and heart rate during your runs.
+If your Fitbit device connects to GPS, we can provide a more precise estimate of your score using the relationship between pace and heart rate during your runs.
 This is because individuals with higher VO2 Max have a lower heart rate while running at the same pace compared to individuals with lower VO2 Max.
-If you're able to run at a comfortable pace for at least 10 minutes, use multisport mode on your Blaze or Charge 2 to track a run with GPS.
+If you're able to run at a comfortable pace for at least 10 minutes, track a run with GPS.
 We recommend running on flat terrain as much as possible since only the flat sections of your run count towards your score estimate.
 You may need to go on several runs that are at least 10 minutes in length to affect your score.

 For instructions on using multisport mode with GPS, see How do I use multisport or exercise mode on my tracker?